huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 DOQ_INTERNAL_ERROR (0x01):
-: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection
+: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection.

+DOQ_PROTOCOL_ERROR (0x01):
+: The DoQ implementation encountered an protocol error and is forcibly aborting the connection.

+### Transaction Errors

+Servers normally complete transactions by sending a DNS response (or responses) on the transaction's stream, including cases where the DNS response indicates a DNS error.
+For example, a Server Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the client by sending back a response with the Response Code set to SERVFAIL.

+If a server is incapable of sending a DNS response due to an internal error, it may issue a QUIC Stream Reset with error code DOQ_INTERNAL_ERROR.
+The corresponding transaction MUST be abandoned.

+### Protocol Errors

+Other error scenarios can occur due to malformed, incomplete or unexpected messages during a transaction.
+These include (but are not limited to)

+* a client or server receives a message with a non-zero Message ID
+* an implementation receives a message containing the edns-tcp-keepalive EDNS(0) Option {{!RFC7828}} (see
+  {{resource-management-and-idle-timeout-values}})
+* a client or server receives a STREAM FIN before receiving all the bytes for a message indicated in the 2-octet length field
+* a client receives a STREAM FIN before receiving all the expected responses
+* a server receives more than one query on a stream
+* a client receives a different number of responses on a stream than expected (e.g. multiple responses to a query for an A record)

+If a peer encounters such an error condition it is considered a fatal error.
+It SHOULD forcibly abort the connection using QUIC's CONNECTION_CLOSE mechanism, and use the DoQ error code DOQ_PROTCOL_ERROR.

 ## Connection Management

-Section 10 of the QUIC transport specification {{!I-D.ietf-quic-transport}}
-specifies that connections can be closed in three ways:
+Section 10 of the QUIC transport specification {{!RFC9000}} specifies that connections can be closed in three ways:

 * idle timeout
 * immediate close
 * stateless reset

-Clients and servers implementing DNS over QUIC SHOULD negotiate use of the idle timeout.
+Clients and servers implementing DoQ SHOULD negotiate use of the idle timeout.
 Closing on idle timeout is done without any packet exchange, which minimizes protocol overhead.
-Per section 10.2 of the QUIC transport specification, the effective value of the idle timeout is  computed as the minimum of the values advertised by the two endpoints.
-Practical considerations on setting the idle timeout are discussed in
+Per section 10.1 of the QUIC transport specification, the effective value of the idle timeout is computed as the minimum of the values advertised by the two endpoints.
+Practical considerations on setting the idle timeout are discussed in {{resource-management-and-idle-timeout-values}}.
-{{resource-management-and-idle-timeout-values}}.

 Clients SHOULD monitor the idle time incurred on their connection to the server, defined by the time spent since the last packet from the server has been received.
 When a client prepares to send a new DNS query to the server, it will check whether the idle time is sufficient lower than the idle timer.
 If it is, the client will send the DNS query over the existing connection.
 If not, the client will establish a new connection and send the query over that connection.

 Clients MAY discard their connection to the server before the idle timeout expires.
-If they do that, they SHOULD close the connection explicitly, using QUIC's CONNECTION_CLOSE mechanisms, and indicating the Application reason "No Error".
+If they do that, they SHOULD close the connection explicitly, using QUIC's CONNECTION_CLOSE mechanism, and use the DoQ error code DOQ_NO_ERROR.

 Clients and servers MAY close the connection for a variety of other reasons, indicated using QUIC's CONNECTION_CLOSE.
 Client and servers